List of Jimmy Neutron characters: Britney Tenelli

+Brobot

 Brobot (voiced by Paul Greenberg) is a robotic brother that Jimmy created after feeling lonely.
 However, Jimmy quickly became annoyed with Brobot.
 Although Brobot irritates Jimmy, it is shown that he cares about Brobot; when Jimmy disconnects him, he cries "What have I done?"
-Jimmy decides to send Brobot to live on the moon with robotic parents, Popbot (voiced by Jim Cummings) and Mombot.
+Jimmy decides to send Brobot to live on the Moon with robotic parents, Popbot (voiced by Jim Cummings) and Mombot.
 Brobot and his parents return in an episode of the second season, when Popbot and Mombot are kidnapped by the Junkman, who plans to recycle them and sell their parts for a profit.
 Brobot later returns in "The League of Villains".

+Butch

 Butch (voiced by Rob Paulsen) is a slightly slack jawed bully.
 Butch may have a softer side as he is seen in one episode clearing his anger with stacking sticks.
-In the beginning of the episode "Jimmy Goes to College," Jimmy uses sophisticated words to describe his unstable molecules and Butch holds his head, saying "Big words!
+In the beginning of the episode "Jimmy Goes to College", Jimmy uses sophisticated words to describe his unstable molecules and Butch holds his head, saying "Big words!
 They hurt!
 They hurt!"

+VOX

-VOX (voiced by Megan Cavanaugh) is Jimmy's computer.
+VOX (voiced by Megan Cavanagh) is Jimmy's computer.
 She is rarely heard in later seasons.

+Mr. and Mrs. Wheezer

-Carl's parents (both voiced by Rob Paulsen) who are very over protective and share many of Carl's allergies and hypochondria.
-In one episode Mr. Wheezer stated that he was allergic to ice; this would lead to an allergy to water.
-In "The Mighty Wheezers," Mr. and Mrs. Wheezer also happen to be allergic to almost every kind of food (including salt), eating an edible substitute matter instead.
-At night, they do stretches while making weird noises before dinner, participate in a "good family gargle before bedtime at 7:30pm," and instead of watching television, they (along with their son) sit on the couch and sing "sitting and singing" numerous times before bed.
+Ebenezer and Martha Wheezer (both voiced by Rob Paulsen) are Carl's parents who are very overprotective and share many of his allergies and hypochondria.
+In one episode, Ebenezer stated that he was allergic to ice; this would lead to an allergy to water.
+In "The Mighty Wheezers", Ebenezer and Martha also happen to be allergic to almost every kind of food, eating an edible substitute matter instead.
+At night, they do stretches while making weird noises before dinner, participate in a "good family gargle before bedtime at 7:30pm", and instead of watching television, they sit on the couch and sing "singing and sitting" numerous times before bed.

+Mayor Quador

 Mayor Quador (voiced by Mark DeCarlo in "Normal Boy", Jim Cummings in later episodes) is the Mayor of Retroville.

 He is modeled after Clark Gable.

+Coach Gruber

 Coach Gruber (voiced by Jim Belushi) is the gym teacher at Lindbergh Elementary School.

+Hilgo

 Hilgo (voiced by Megan Cavanagh) is a muscular Russian woman who appeared in different roles.

 In "Time is Money", Hilgo appeared as the Neutron family's maid after Jimmy persuaded Hugh's past counterpart to make a wise investment.

 In "Nightmare in Retroville", Hilgo was part of an angry mob assembled by Sam and Ms. Fowl.

 In "Return of the Nanobots", Hilgo appeared as a lunch lady at Lindbergh Elementary School.

+Officer Tubbs

-Officer Tubbs (voiced by Frank Welker in most episodes and Rob Paulsen in "The Great Egg Heist") is a police officer who is not very bright.
+Officer Tubbs (voiced by Frank Welker in most episodes, Rob Paulsen in "The Great Egg Heist") is a police officer who is not very bright.
 In some episodes, he would often be seen arresting the bad guys that Jimmy defeats.